 Nintendulator is another reliable NES emulator for Windows.
 It is written in C++, for providing the best possible experience to users.
 Along with its realistic gameplay, Nintendulator also comes with a few hand features.

-What’s also pretty cool about this emulator, is that it features Soft-rest & hard-reset, as seen on the original console.
+What’s also pretty cool about this emulator, is that it features Soft-rest & hard reset, as seen on the original console.

 If you don’t want to bother with downloading any emulators, just visit Nesbox.com, load your own ROM, and start playing.
-The experience is pretty smooth, and you shouldn’t have any lagging, or other performance problems.
+The experience is pretty smooth, and you shouldn’t have any lagging or other performance problems.

-When it comes to the Universal Emulator app for Windows 10, it’s perhaps the best NES emulator in the Windows Store.
+When it comes to the Universal Emulator app for Windows 10, it’s perhaps the best NES emulator in the Microsoft Store.
 It works perfectly on Windows 10, Windows 10 Mobile, and even on Windows Holographic.

 Universal Emulator for Windows 10 concludes our list of the best NES emulators for Microsoft’s operating system.
 As you can see, each of these tools offers something certain users would love.